antarestupin/Avifors/doc/getting_started.md

 ## Install Avifors

-If not already done, first install Avifors:
+Of course, the first step is to install Avifors:

 ```bash
 yarn global add avifors